DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/03_K8s Networking/README.md

 # 🔹 1.
 ClusterIP (Default Service)

+In Kubernetes, ClusterIP is one of the Service types used to expose a set of Pods internally within the cluster.
+It is the default Service type.

+---

 A **ClusterIP service** provides a **virtual IP address** (called **ClusterIP**) inside the Kubernetes cluster.
 This IP is only reachable **within the cluster**, not from the outside world.

 > **Purpose:** Allows Pods and other services inside the cluster to communicate with each other using a stable IP, even if the Pods themselves change.